The Optical Tube

 Alternative Recommendations

-The 10” FlexTube Dobsonian isn’t bad, but there are arguably better choices for the money and telescopes that offer various different features and provided accessories.
-Here are a few of our favorites, sorted by price range:
+The 10” FlexTube Dobsonian isn’t bad, but there are arguably better choices for the money and telescopes that offer various different features and accessories.
+Here are a few of my favorites, sorted by price range:

 Under $700

 - The Explore Scientific 10” Hybrid Dobsonian uses a true truss tube design to be more compact than the 10” FlexTube Dobsonian, and its all-metal structure isn’t as fragile as the FlexTube’s massive particle board base.
-The altitude bearings are vastly more well-designed to maintain balance with any accessory without the need for clutches, and collimation is easier.
+The altitude bearings are vastly better designed to maintain balance with any accessory without the need for clutches, and collimation is easier.

-- The Apertura AD8/Zhumell Z8/Orion SkyLine 8 is of course smaller than the 10” FlexTube Dobsonian – but in addition to a 9×50 finder, it includes a high-quality 2” SuperView 30mm eyepiece, a built-in cooling fan, and altitude bearings that can slide along the optical tube for optimal balance.
+- The Apertura AD8 is of course smaller than the 10” FlexTube Dobsonian, but in addition to a 9×50 finder, it includes a high-quality 2” SuperView 30mm eyepiece, a built-in cooling fan, and altitude bearings that can slide along the optical tube for optimal balance.

 $700-$1000